Would you like to kickstart your Facebook presence?

 Make use of all the above stats and kickstart your Facebook page’s presence.
 Also regularly analyse and measure your activity to check what works best for you.

 What is your favourite stat?
 Are there any other Facebook stats or tips you would like to share with us?
+What other methods can kickstart your Facebook presence?
 Please leave your comments below.